tsiresymila1/api-server/Readme.md

 ```

-FOr database create  .env file and specify some parameters
+For database create  .env file and specify some parameters

 ```
 NODE_ENV=development